 Reporting discarded needles and syringes during office hours

-Report any needles or syringes discarded on public land or Council premises to:
+To report any needles or syringes discarded on public land or our premises, contact us.

 We will ask you for the following information: